Neville Centre of Excellence in Cement and Concrete Engineering

 The Neville Centre was created with the support of the Neville family, which wanted to support the next generation of experts – and as such, it proposed the creation of an annual award to recognise the best UK-based PhD students working in cement and concrete.

-As a result, the Centre operates the annual Adam Neville Best UK Based PhD in Cement and Concrete Engineering Competition, operated in collaboration with the Concrete Society, in which the winning entrant receives a cash prize of £2,000 donated by the Neville family.
+As a result, the Centre operates the annual Adam Neville Best UK Based PhD in Cement and Concrete Engineering Competition, which is conducted in collaboration with the Concrete Society.
+The winning entrant receives a cash prize of £2,000 donated by the Neville family.

 Since 2018, the PhD competition has been run jointly with the Neville Centre Symposium.
 This yearly gathering gives academics and industrial partners the chance to promote innovations in cement and concrete design engineering.
 Recent Symposium themes include “Transformative materials” and “Designing for a low-carbon infrastructure”.

-The Centre also continues to offer the opportunity to an international audience to observe leading research and technical developments from both academia and industry through its Autumn and Spring seminar series and its newly developed biannual CPD course, “Multi-scale cracking of concrete materials”, which it introduced in 2021 in collaboration with RILEM.
+The Centre also continues to offer an international audience the opportunity to observe leading research and technical developments from both academia and industry through its Autumn and Spring seminar series and its newly developed biannual CPD course, “Multi-scale cracking of concrete materials,” which it introduced in 2021 in collaboration with RILEM.

 Previous prize winners